openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 outside of Studio, or if you want to overwrite a problematic or outdated version of the library.

-.. warning:: When you import a library, it completely replaces the existing library and its contents.
+.. warning:: When you import a library, the imported library completely replaces the existing library and its contents.
 You cannot undo a library import.
    Before you proceed, we recommend that you export the current library, so that you have a backup copy of it.

 The library file that you import must be a .tar.gz file (that is, a .tar file compressed using GNU Zip).
 This .tar.gz file must contain a library.xml file.

 To import a library, follow these steps.